FermiDirak/symbolic-calculus/README.md

 ### Testing

-symbolic-calculus.js uses mocha for testing.
-Tests can be found in `test/index.js`.
-To test, use `npm run test` or `yarn test`
+symbolic-calculus.js uses Jest for testing.
+Tests can be found in `./test`.
+To test, use `npm run test` or `yarn test`, and to see test coverage, run `npm run coverage` or `yarn coverage`.

 ### Credits